Dinos Ballis: Club career

 Ballis started his football career at a very young age, as in 1967 he took out a sport's card for Aris.
 He passed from all the divisions of the infrastructure departments of the club, when in 1974, at the age of 17 he was promoted to the men's team, which was a result of his great and rapid development.
 He started playing as a striker, then as a central defender, but established himself as an attacking midfielder, where he distinguished himself for his high technique and great creative abilities as well as for the dynamism of his game.
 On June 3 of 1979, Aris beat Kastoria by 7–2, with Ballis scoring a hat-trick within 8 minutes.
 In the season 1979–80, he played in all six UEFA Cup matches, where his team reached the Round of 16, eliminating Benfica and Perugia, only to be eliminated from Saint-Étienne He also played in the games against Ipswich the following season, where Aris were beaten 5–1 at Portman Road and won by 3–1 at Kaftanzoglio Stadium.
 He played seven seasons in the club of Thessaloniki, being one of their best players, while also becoming an international footballer.
 In the spring of 1981, there was a rift between Ballis and the management of Aris, due to a publication in which the former allegedly criticized the management of the club.
 The footballer was called to an apology and then punished by exclusion from the team's playing obligations.

-In the summer of 1981, Ballis was transferred to AEK Athens for 17 million drachmas.
-The 24-year-old Ballis was proved to be a very good choice, as he was a quality footballer.
-He was a key player for five years.
+On 18 July 1981, Ballis was transferred to AEK Athens for 17 million drachmas.
+He became a key player in the squad for the following 5 seasons.
 On 29 June 1983 he participated in his team's 2–0 victory against PAOK for the Cup Final.
 Ballis played in both matches against Újpest for the UEFA Cup Winners' Cup, in AEK's 5–0 defeat from Real Madrid at Santiago Bernabéu Stadium for the UEFA Cup, as well as in the matches against Internazionale again for the UEFA Cup.

-He was released from AEK in December 1986 and returned to Aris where he finished his football career in 1988.
+He was released from AEK and on 15 December 1986 he returned to Aris, where he finished his football career in 1988.